Predatory pricing: Concept

 Predatory pricing is split into a two-stage strategy.

-First stage, is the predation, where the dominant firm offers a good or service at a below-cost rate, which reduces the firm's immediate profits in the short-term.
-This drop in price forces the price market for those goods or services to readjust to this lower price as an equilibrium, putting smaller firms and industry entrants at risk of closing and leaving the industry.
-The principle of this method is the dominant firm has the size and capital to sustain the short-term loss in profits, unlike new entrants and current players, thus forcing a game of survival that the dominant firm will typically win.
+The first stage of predatory pricing (predation) involves the dominant firm offering goods and services at below-cost rate which, in turn, leads to a reduction in the firm's immediate short-term profits.
+This drop in price forces the market price for those goods or services to readjust to this lower price, putting smaller firms and industry entrants at risk of exiting the industry.
+The principle behind this strategy is that, unlike new entrants and current players, the dominant firm has the size and capital to sustain short-term loss in profits, thus forcing a game of survival that the dominant firm is likely to win.

-Second stage, is the recoupment, where the dominant firm readjusts its product and service prices close to monopoly prices (or monopoly price, depending on remaining industry players and the dominant firm's market share) to recover their losses in the long-term.
-This price adjustment can put consumers under pressure, as they are now forced to absorb it without the competition to offer a better price, resulting in consumer harm.
-This is what separates predatory price from normal competitive pricing.
-Under EU law, the European Commission can account for recoupment as a factor in determining whether predatory pricing is abusive.
-This is because predatory pricing can only be economically effective if a firm can recover its short-term losses from pricing below average variable costs (AVC).
+The second stage is the recoupment, during which the dominant firm readjusts its product and service prices to approach monopoly prices (or a monopoly price, depending on remaining industry players and the dominant firm's market share) to recover its losses in the long-term.
+This price adjustment can put consumers under pressure, as they are now forced to accept the higher price without any fair-priced competition, thus resulting in consumer harm.
+This is what differentiates predatory pricing from normal competitive pricing.
+Under EU law, the European Commission can account for recoupment as a factor when determining whether predatory pricing is abusive.
+This is because predatory pricing can only be considered economically effective if a firm can recover its short-term losses from pricing below the average variable cost (AVC).
 However, recoupment is not a precondition for establishing whether predatory pricing is an abuse of dominance under Article 102 TFEU.
-Assessing other factors, such as barriers to entry, can suffice to prove how the predatory pricing could foreclose competitors from the market.
+Assessing other factors, such as barriers to entry, can suffice in demonstrating how predatory pricing can lead to foreclosure of competitors from the market.

-The use of predatory pricing to capture a market in one territory while maintaining high prices in the suppliers' home market (also known as "dumping") creates a risk that the loss-making product will find its way back to the home market and drive down prices there.
+The use of predatory pricing to gain a foothold in a market in one territory while maintaining high prices in the suppliers' home market (also known as "dumping") creates a risk that the loss-making product will find its way back to the home market and drive down prices there.
+This can result in negative effects on the home market and cause harm to domestic supplies and producers.
+Due to this, countries often have laws and regulations to prevent dumping and other forms of predatory pricing strategies that may distort trade.